Clinlab Navigator

 West Nile Virus

 West Nile Virus (WNV) is an arbovirus belonging to the flavivirus family that also includes dengue, yellow fever, St. Louis encephalitis and Japanese encephalitis.
-WNV is an enveloped virus of about 40-60 nm. in diameter with a single-stranded RNA genome of approximately 10,000-11,000 bases.
+WNV is an enveloped virus of about 40-60 nm in diameter with a single-stranded RNA genome of approximately 10,000-11,000 bases.
 It is an arthropod-borne virus that is transmitted between susceptible hosts by blood-feeding mosquitoes.
 Birds are the mosquitoes preferred target, and subsequently act as sentinels of the virus’ presence within a geographic area.
 Birds and mammals can become infected when an infected mosquito bites them to take a blood meal.
-Although humans can be infected and can become ill from the virus, they are a “dead end” host since they normally do not participate in the life cycle of the virus.
+West Nile virus is mainly transmitted to humans by Culex species mosquitos.
+Humans are considered to be a “dead end” host since they normally do not participate in the life cycle of the virus.
 WNV cannot be spread from one human to another by casual contact.

 The first North American cases occurred in New York City during the summer of 1999.
 The virus is endemic in Africa & the Middle East and may have reached this continent by migrant or smuggled birds.
-More than 4,000 individuals in 39 states were infected with WNV in 2002.
+Nearly 57,000 cases of West Nile virus have been reported to the CDC from 1999 to 2022.
+Millions of mild or asymptomatic cases are believed to have occurred and gone unreported.
+West Nile virus is the most common cause of mosquito-borne disease in the United States.

 Arbovirus infections have an incubation period of 1 to 3 weeks.
 Although most WNV infections are asymptomatic, an estimated 20% develop West Nile fever, which is a mild illness that may be accompanied by malaise, anorexia, rash, lymphadenopathy, myalgia, headache, nausea, vomiting or eye pain.
 Approximately 10% of symptomatic patients progress to neuroinvasive disease including encephalitis, meningitis, and flaccid paralysis.
 Patients with encephalitis often present with headache, high fever, stiff neck, stupor, disorientation, coma, tremors, convulsions, muscle weakness, and paralysis.
 Progression is more common in older patients or those with immunodeficiency.
 West Nile encephalitis is associated with an in-hospital mortality of approximately 20%.